o3de/o3de.org/content/docs/userguide/animation/editor/node.md

 ---
-description: ' See the following &animation-editor; nodes when creating your animation graph in &ALYlong;. '
+description: ' See the following Animation Editor nodes when creating your animation graph in Amazon Lumberyard. '
-title: '&animation-editor; Nodes'
+title: 'Animation Editor Nodes'
 ---
 # Animation Editor Nodes {#animation-editor-node}